Bicycling Around Longmont

 A monthly meeting is held to discuss various topics relating to the safety and public access of bicycle riding in Longmont.
 This group is active in presenting to the City enhancements and problems as seen through the eyes of avid riders.
 This is a nonprofit group that diligently works towards a uniform and useful bicycle transportation network in and around Longmont.
 More information is available by visiting bicyclelongmont.org

-Longmont has bike share stations in 10 locations around the city.
+Longmont has bike share stations in 4 locations around the City.
 For a nominal fee or a monthly or annual membership, the public is welcome to check out bikes for a quick errand, the first or last mile of a transit commute or just a fun ride.
-Visit zagster.com/longmont for more information.
+End your ride at any public bike rack in Longmont for a small convenience fee.
+Otherwise, just park at any designated Pace station at no additional charge.
+Visit https://ridepace.com for more information.

 Roadway Maintenance for Bicycles